3 to 4 Years

 This is a great opportunity for parents to become familiar with the policies and procedures of the nursery and to ask any questions they may have.
 Meet and Greet sessions also provide a great way to share information between parents and teachers such as a child’s interests, things to be aware of in relation to care routines and general information.
 Attending the setting prior to a child’s start also ensures that they are familiar with the layout and the room team before the first day.

 These sessions also give parents an opportunity to ask any additional questions and meet our Nursery Director and Nurse.

-Parents of children who start at other times during the year are welcome to set up an appointment to meet with their child’s Educator individually.
+Parents of children who start at other times during the year are welcome to set up an appointment to meet with their child’s teacher individually.

-Parents need to provide a healthy snack and either a hot or cold lunch for their child.
+Parents should provide a healthy snack and either a hot or cold lunch for their child.
 These should be clearly labelled with your child’s name and classroom.
 We are a nut free and pork free setting and encourage our parents to follow our healthy eating policy.
 Foods such as sweets/candy, high sugar drinks, cakes, biscuits, potato chips, etc should be avoided.
 Additionally, you should also provide:

-- Nappies, wet wipes and any creams that you use
+- Nappies, wet wipes and any barrier creams as required

 - An old t-shirt for art and messy activities